RPC Inc. (RES) Shares Down Despite Recent Market Volatility

-RPC Inc. (NYSE: RES) has a higher price-to-earnings ratio of 8.44x compared to its average ratio,, and the 36-month beta value for RES is at 1.81.
-Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 1 rating it as “overweight,” 3 as “hold,” and 0 as “sell.”
+RPC Inc. (NYSE: RES) has a price-to-earnings ratio of 8.62x that is above its average ratio.
+Additionally, the 36-month beta value for RES is 1.82.

 Sponsored

-The average price suggested by analysts for RES is $11.13, which is $2.82 above the current market price.
-The public float for RES is 77.78M, and currently, shorts hold a 9.46% of that float.
-The average trading volume for RES on February 23, 2023 was 1.26M shares.
+The public float for RES is 77.78M and currently, short sellers hold a 9.45% ratio of that float.
+The average trading volume of RES on March 01, 2023 was 1.29M shares.

-The stock of RPC Inc. (RES) has seen a -10.44% decrease in the past week, with a -0.12% drop in the past month, and a -11.09% fall in the past quarter.
-The volatility ratio for the week is 3.90%, and the volatility levels for the past 30 days are at 5.41% for RES.
-The simple moving average for the last 20 days is -8.54% for RES stock, with a simple moving average of 1.97% for the last 200 days.
+RES’s stock has seen a -0.34% decrease for the week, with a -7.20% drop in the past month and a -4.05% fall in the past quarter.
+The volatility ratio for the week is 4.27%, and the volatility levels for the past 30 days are at 4.60% for RPC Inc. The simple moving average for the last 20 days is -5.51% for RES stock, with a simple moving average of 4.37% for the last 200 days.

 Analysts’ Opinion of RES